Ahak99/Data-Data-Challenge/README.md

 - Yearly **price increase rates** are compared across models & collections.
 - Identifying the most inflation-resistant luxury watches.

+### 🚀 Extended Analytical Tasks:

+- **Available Product in Stock (2025):**
+  - Analyze all available products in stock across all countries as of 2025.
+- **Best Sell Price with Profit Analysis (2021 & 2025):**
+  - Evaluate the best sell price and corresponding profit margins for the years 2021 and 2025.
+- **Price Evaluation Metrics:**
+  - Calculate metrics based on increase rate and Compound Annual Growth Rate (CAGR) to assess price evolution.
+- **Watches on Sale (2021 - 2025):**
+  - Analyze the inventory of watches that have been on sale continuously from 2021 until 2025.
+- **Market Discontinuation Analysis:**
+  - Generate a list of products that were available in the market in 2021 but are no longer available in 2025.

 ## 🛠️ Tech Stack

 This project is powered by **cutting-edge tools & frameworks**: